Sarthaknarula/Parallex-Website/README.md

 # 🏛️ Parallax Website

 A responsive architecture-themed website that uses **parallax scrolling effects** to create a modern and immersive web experience.
 Built using **pure HTML and CSS**.
-Check out my [Paralex website](https://github.com/Sarthaknarula/Parallex-Website/blob/main/%E2%80%8EProject1_Presentation_Sarthak_Narula.html)!

 ---